Support Page Content

 About the Undergraduate Business program

-The College of Business Administration has approximately 4,000 undergraduate business students whom we advise from impacted admissions process through graduation.
+The College of Business has approximately 4,000 undergraduate business students whom we advise from impacted admissions process through graduation.

 Its CBA Office of Student Engagement provides accurate, thorough, and concise information with efficiency.
 Ensuring the timely graduation of our students is a great priority.

 All business students must take the major core classes as part of their Business Administration degree.
 In order to be eligible to enroll in the majority of the major core classes a student must be admitted into the upper division major.